 Slate provides a powerful system for identifying and consolidating possible duplicate records.
 When two records are identified in the Consolidate Records tool as possible duplicates, Slate will determine the higher-quality master record to retain.
 Values for the alias record can be merged into the master record only if the master has no value for single-valued or multiple-valued fields.

-Recently merged records are eligible to be 'unmerged.'
-However, this is not an 'Undo' button - and is the first step towards re-creating the Alias record that was erroneously merged.
+Recently merged records are eligible to be "unmerged."
+However, this is not an "undo" button; it is the first step toward recreating the Alias record that was erroneously merged.

-As an element of consolidating records, Slate provides a Transfer Objects tool that allows for granular control over which specific elements can be moved from one record to the other.
+As an element of consolidating records, Slate provides a Transfer Objects tool that allows for granular control over specific elements to move between records.

-The duplicate searches employed for person and dataset records evaluate a unique series of criteria.
-The specific criteria is outlined in the related documentation.
+The duplicate searches used for person and dataset records evaluate through a unique series of criteria.
+The specific criteria are outlined in the related documentation.